Were you in an accident during an Uber or Lyft ride?

 What does it mean to be a victim of an Uber or Lyft accident?

-Car accidents involving Uber or Lyft drivers can occur in a variety of ways.
+Uber or Lyft accidents can occur in a variety of ways.
 An individual may be the victim in a car accident with an Uber or Lyft driver if they are:

 - A passenger in the car and booked their ride through Uber, Lyft, or Veyo